-Christopher Woodruff is Professor of Development Economics and a Fellow at Wolfson College at the University of Oxford and Research Fellow at IZA.
+Christopher Woodruff is Professor of Development Economics and a Fellow at Wolfson College.

 Established in 1998 in Bonn, Germany, IZA is an independent, non-profit research institution supported by the Deutsche Post Foundation with a focus on the analysis of global labour markets.
 It operates an international network of about 1,500 economists and researchers spanning across more than 50 countries.